fsdecs000/newbie-ai-coding-actuarial/README.md

 Just open the index.html file in your web browser.

 3. How it Works
-You can use this section to explain the core features of your app.

 a.
 Actuarial Calculation: The app calculates the present value of a future amount based on an interest rate and the number of periods.